Alex Donner: Career

 Upon graduation, Donner joined the law firm of Saxe, Bacon & Bolan.
 In the mid-1980s, he worked with divorces during the week as a lawyer and performed at weddings on the weekend with his band.
 In 1988, he flew his orchestra to India to play the wedding of a Standard Oil heiress, whom he had represented in a previous divorce.
 The resultant publicity in Town and Country Magazine and on the popular television show, Lifestyles of the Rich and Famous then prompted Donner to return full-time to his first love, music.

-Since that time Donner has been a full-time band and orchestra leader, performing at weddings, concerts, celebrity parties and dances.
+Since that time Donner has been a full-time band and orchestra leader, performing at concerts, celebrity parties and dances.
 He has entertained for the wedding of Tory Burch; President George H.W.
-Bush; George Soros; Donald Trump; Rudy Giuliani; Tom Cruise and Katie Holmes; The Rockefeller family; Itzhak Pearlman; Kevin Klein; Lou Dobbs; Susan Lucci; Queen Noor of Jordan; the King and Queen of Sweden; the Cuomo family.
+Bush; George Soros; Donald Trump; Rudy Giuliani; Tom Cruise and Katie Holmes; The Rockefeller family; Itzhak Pearlman; Kevin Kline; Lou Dobbs; Susan Lucci; Queen Noor of Jordan; the King and Queen of Sweden; the Cuomo family.
 Donner's cabaret show has had extended runs at both the Café Carlyle and the Oak Room of the Algonquin.
 His recordings have garnered Grammy entry nominations twice.